FabLabSG/fablab-docs/ConceptualisationToR.md

 > List of the significant issues or risks identified at the time of the prepararion of these ToR.

 No new issues or risks were identified.
-Same as the ones identified for the overarching project
+Same as the ones identified for the overarching project.

 ## Assumptions and constrains

 > List of the significant assumptions that were made at the time of the preparation of these ToR.

 - No new assumptions were made.
-Same as the ones indetified for the overarching project
+Same as the ones indetified for the overarching project.